about

 by Paul Gavin

 The primary objective of this site is to use my photographic know how to promote vintage Heuer watches made from 1964 to 1985.
-Accompanying these fine time pieces are a limited selection of other watch brands from the same era as well as some of my general photography from the past 25 years.
+Accompanying these fine time pieces are a limited selection of other watch brands from the same era.

 I discovered the world of vintage Heuer watches while researching a Jaeger Le Coultre Geomatic, which I inherited from my Grandfather.
 Trawling the world wide web I viewed thousands of watches and the one that stood out was a Heuer Carrera 2447 S. It is no accident that it became my first purchase and will always be symbolic of why I chose to concentrate on the Heuer brand.